HIIT/mydataoperatorui/readme.md

 # DataOperator UI

-This repository holds DataOperator UI, it is a part of 4 pieces consisting of [DataSink](https://github.com/dhrproject/mydatasink), [DataSource](https://github.com/dhrproject/mydatasource), [DataOperator UI](https://github.com/dhrproject/mydataoperatorui) and this DataOperator UI.
+This is a part of proof-of-concept implementation of [MyData Architecture](https://github.com/HIIT/mydata-stack).
+More information about the POC-implementation see [DataOperator](https://github.com/dhrproject/mydataoperator)
-This piece alone doesn't do much.

 ## Relevant Resources